Skip to content

 Click any node to view its run history.
 Select a run item to see the full run chain showing all nodes that executed as part of that run.

-• Organize logically: Group related nodes together visually
+• Organize logically: Arrange related nodes together visually

 • Use clear node names: Make it easy to understand what each node does